 Aircraft Technicians are experts in aircraft engineering who take care of and fix things like engines and the airframes of RAF planes.
 They also keep an eye on, manage, and fix flying and hydraulic controls.
 But they are not actual engineers.

 Avionics Technicians spend 40 hours per week, sometimes in groups of Technicians and engineers.
 The duty hours are not defined.
 You may have to work extra hours and at night shifts depending on the employer you work for and experience level.

 If you want to know how to become an Avionics Technician, you need to study aviation engineering and get the technical skills you need.
 Not everyone who works in engineering needs a degree in a relevant field.
 But you can get better if you work in the field and learn everything there is to know about aircraft.

 A Part-66 license is required to certify the release of maintenance aircraft and to work as support staff in maintenance organizations.

-Regardless of the company offering the job, certain responsibilities and skills are considered universal.
-These expertise and JDs (job descriptions) are something every aspiring and experienced aircraft maintenance should be aware of.
-So without further ado, here are the responsibilities – carrying out regular aircraft system inspections, ensuring proper maintenance of aircraft equipment and systems, carrying out routine tests to detect malfunctions, replacing or repairing damaged parts of an aircraft, performing troubleshooting as required, creating and managing maintenance and repair logs, using power tools and hand tools, learning and following the guidelines in manuals and blueprints, respecting regional safety regulations and collaborating with other electricians and mechanics.
+No matter what company is hiring, there are some responsibilities and skills that are expected of everyone.
+Every new and skilled aircraft maintenance worker should know about these skills and JDs (job descriptions).
+So, without further ado, here are the responsibilities: performing regular inspections of aircraft systems, making sure that aircraft equipment and systems are maintained, running routine tests to find problems, replacing or repairing damaged parts of an aircraft, performing troubleshooting as needed, creating and overseeing maintenance and repair logs, using power tools and hand tools, learning and following the instructions in manuals and blueprints, and respecting racial, ethnic, and religious differences.